aspnet/Benchmarks/scenarios/README.md

 #### Arguments

-- CacheCount (256): The number or cache entries created in the store.
+- cacheCount (256): The number or cache entries created in the store.
   - `--variable cacheCount=256`
-- KeyLength (16): The size or the keys.
+- keyLength (16): The size or the keys.
 They are generated using random alphanumeric characters.
   - `--variable keyLength=16`
-- ContentLength (64): The size of the cache entries.
+- contentLength (64): The size of the cache entries.
   - `--variable contentLength=64`
-- WriteRatio (0): The ratio between reads and writes.
-Set to 100 to writes only.
+- writeRatio (0): The ratio between reads and writes.
+Set to 100 for only writes.
   - `--variable writeRatio=0`

 ## Micro benchmarks